Swizec/react-d3js-es6-ebook/manuscript/animation.md

             .attr('y', 0)
             .style('fill-opacity', 1)
             .on('end', () => {
-                this.setState({y: 0, fillOpacity: 1});
+                this.setState({y: 0,
+                               fillOpacity: 1,
+                               color: UpdateColor});
                 callback()
             });
     }
 ```

-We use `reactDOM.findDOMNode` to get our DOM node and use `d3.select` to turn it into a d3 selection.
-Now we can do any and all d3 magic.

-Then we update `this.state.x` the current index and letter width.
+We use `d3.select` to turn our `letter` ref into a d3 selection, which enables us to manipulate the DOM using d3.
+Then we update `this.state.x` with the current index and letter width.
 The width is a value that we Just Know™.

 We keep our letter's `x` coordinate in `this.state` to avoid jumpiness.
 The `i` prop updates on each render, but we want to transition into the new position slowly.
 You'll see how that works in the `componentWillReceiveProps` section.